 When you see an article with a title like, Do You Renounce Kennedy and All His Works?, you can have a moral certitude that it was written by John Zmirak, the eccentric, Croatian-Irish, working-class Yalie turned standup apologist.
 (I was an undergrad at LSU when John was getting his Ph.D. there, and I owe him a lot for exposing me to, among other things, the Traditional Latin Mass.)
 Worth reading in Dr. Zmirak’s article is the section toward the bottom, on Dr. Hadley Arkes, a convert from Judaism.
+Prof. Arkes, as Zmirak says, “has long been a spokesman for the natural law tradition in American politics.”
+After mentioning the natural law, Zmirak goes on to make an excellent point.

 It’s ironic that natural law is meant to be the language we use when speaking to non-believers, since it seems that nowadays only Catholics really believe in natural law — or that those who accept the latter end up becoming the former.
 Like his worthy predecessor Mortimer Adler, Professor Arkes has spent so many lonely years sticking up for natural law that he has found his way into the Church.